 - Repair or replace individual parts such as the rods, plugs, valves, and pistons

 - Replace various devices in vehicles such as pumps, carburetors, generators, and starters

 - Rewire loose, broken, or damaged wires in the electrical system

 - Install, replace, and repair various accessories such as a stereo or radio, mirrors, and windshield wipers

 - Reconstruct individual parts such as cylinder blocks or crankshafts

-- Examine vehicles for damages and discuss the repairs that need to be done with customers
+- Examine vehicles for damages and discuss necessary repairs with customers

 - Perform minor tasks such as replacing or adjusting headlights, replacing tires and aligning the wheels, or changing the oil filter